 Strengthening your liver can help combat the detrimental effects of toxins, according to Jill Carnahan, MD.
 “When the liver is working well, it filters these chemicals from the blood so your body can get rid of them through urine or stool,” she explains.
 And drinking green tea, which is loaded with catechins (antioxidants that boost the body’s production of an enzyme that helps the liver flush environmental toxins), can help.

 In fact, a study published in the journal Cancer Epidemiology, Biomarkers, & Prevention found that supplementing with green tea extract increased the liver’s ability to expel toxins by 80 percent.
-To get the perks, sip green tea or supplement with Life Extension Mega Green Tea Extract ($22.50, Life Extension)
+To get the perks, sip green tea or supplement with Life Extension Mega Green Tea Extract (Buy on Life Extension, $22.50)

 This story originally appeared in our print magazine, Heal Your Thyroid.